-The Group's net profit for the year under review was approximately HK\$140.50 million (2014: HK\$98.59 million), representing an increase of approximately 42.51% over the previous year.
-The increase in net profit was mainly attributable to the increase of gross profit.
+The Group's net profit for the year under review was approximately HK\$102.03 million (2015: HK\$140.50 million), representing a decrease of approximately 27.38% over the previous year.
+The decrease in net profit was mainly attributable to the decrease of gross profit, as explained above.